 What is the best way for men to hide hair loss at the crown?

-The first tip is to brush your hair back from the top of your head to cover your crown (see image below).
+The second tip is to brush your hair back from the top of your head to cover your crown.
 Sounds simple, but most men don’t think to do this.
-This is not a comb-over.
 This is simply a different way to style your hair.
 This may involve growing the top mid section of your hair a little longer so it can be combed back.
-See this image of a male with longer hair at the crown.

 Invest in a hand-held mirror.
-Use a hand-held mirror to see the back of your hair at the crown and ensure your hair is covering up the bald spot.
+Use a hand-held mirror to see the back of your hair at the crown and ensure your hair is covering up your bald spot.
+If your hair is much shorter at the crown, then hair loss can easily be covered with hair fibres.
 Some men find that their hair grows in a circular direction at the crown (see image below) which makes it difficult to comb mid-section hair back over the crown.
 Hair fibres is a great way to cover up hair loss at the crown if this is the case.
-As is growing your hair a little longer (like image on the left).
+As is growing your hair a little longer (like image here).
 Don’t be tempted to go for a number one cut as this is the hardest hair style to cover up bald spots.

 Before and after pictures showing how a male can hide balding on the crown